A timeline enumerating my experiences in the world of technology.

 I am the Principal Engineer at a startup, CSA, that’s won the contract to do all of Bellsouth’s DSL installs.
 We’re using that contract to fund my first product, a managed security service.
 This is before the term Software as a Service has been coined.
 We give the customer a hardware firewall for free and charge them a subscription fee to manage it.

 Following an industrial sabotage issue resulting from a security breach and the CEO’s subsequent decision to not implement my plan to wipe all affected machines, CSA (now with offices in multiple cities) starts massive layoffs.
-I am not laid off but out of the blue I am offered a job by legendary indie rock promoter (and, later, BB King manager) Chris Zahn promoting shows at Wetlands Preserve and CBGB in New York City.
+I am not laid off but out of the blue I am offered a job by indie rock promoter (and, later, BB King manager) Chris Zahn promoting shows at Wetlands Preserve and CBGB in New York City.

 Full of confidence now that I have worked with so many successful creative people in New York I decide to leave tech behind and return to college to study English and become a writer.
 I am aware studying English isn’t necessary to be a writer, but I figure being enrolled in classes full time will give me more time to write.
 I meet my future wife, April.
 I take a job at Jimmy Buffett’s Margaritaville Store–I’m supposed to be a clerk but they let me spend most of my time on process improvement.
 By the time I leave they don’t need to hire a replacement due to increased efficiency.

 Our first child is born and I take a job managing systems at the University of Pennsylvania’s Linguistic Data Consortium.
-The LDC is operating at startup speed with fast-moving projects that the School of Engineering is sick of supporting.
+The LDC is doing early ML research and operating at startup speed with fast-moving projects that the School of Engineering is sick of supporting.
 I build out a large-scale storage and cloud infrastructure that works so well we start providing storage and computer services to other research facilities around the world.
 I design and implement a gnarly but functional petabyte-scale global filesystem using NFS, symlinks, rubber bands and chewing gum.
 It has advanced features like customized views into the file system for different projects–this is originally to support legacy tools with hardcoded paths, but it evolves into a way of curating project data.

 This is all prior to the launch of AWS.